riccardobl/nostrduino/README.md

 # Nostrduino

-A [nostr-tools](https://github.com/nbd-wtf/nostr-tools) inspired library for Arduino (and other) microcontrollers.
+A [nostr-tools](https://github.com/nbd-wtf/nostr-tools) inspired library for Arduino (and others).

 This was created using [arduino-nostr](https://github.com/lnbits/arduino-nostr) as starting point, most of the code was rewritten and the library was expanded to include more features.

 ## Compatibility
-This library is compatible with esp32 microcontrollers out of the box.
+This library is compatible with esp32 based boards out of the box.
-But it can be ported to other microcontrollers by reimplementing the platform specific code in the `src/esp32`.
+But it can be ported to other boards by reimplementing the platform specific code in the `src/esp32`.

 ## Features